The Portfolio

 With these lines Sting not only encourages his friend to be himself but also to everyone who feels the same way.

 Bono was not inspired in gay people when he wrote "Where the Streets have no Name".
 Nevertheless, LGBT movements could feel identified with some of its lines.
 "We're beaten and blown by the wind.
 Trampled in dust" This line could mirror the violence they suffer just because they are different.
-In the same way the line "I want to tear down the walls that hold me inside" could mirror their struggle, since from the beginning they have struggled to live freely and not in the shadows.

 In conclusion, whilst in countries located in Asia and Africa there are still laws criminalizing homosexuality, in other countries, most of them located in the Americas and Western Europe, struggle of this minority group obtained positive results and legal protection.
 The rights laws obtained include same sex marriage, allowance for LGBT adoption and antibullying legislation.